eduardortegon98/eduardortegon98/readme.md

 I'm a 27-year-old Full Stack Developer & AI Engineer from Colombia with 3+ years of experience building web applications, intelligent systems, and workflow automations.

-Currently working at **BluRealty.AI** — the world's first AI-powered real estate company — where I build the backend infrastructure and AI pipelines that power **Pacho**, our AI Secretary.
+Currently working at **Confidential Company** — where I build the backend infrastructure and AI pipelines that power **AI Agents** and transform them at core of the company.

 ---